-By the time the 1991 models debuted in the fall of 1990, it was clear the Buick Reatta was going nowhere.
-Ed Mertz decided it was a lost cause, and recommended its cancellation.
+Even before the 1991 models debuted in the fall of 1990, it was clear that the Buick Reatta was going nowhere.
+Ed Mertz reluctantly recommended its cancellation, judging the Reatta a lost cause.
 1991 sales were only 1,519, including 305 convertibles.

 On August 1, 1990, Lloyd Reuss became president of General Motors.
-In early March of 1991, he announced the cancellation of the car he had struggled so long to build.
-Total Reatta production for four model years was 21,751 — well short of the 22,000 a year Jay Qualman once determined it would take to make the two-seater financially viable.
+On March 5 of the following year, he announced the demise of the car he had struggled so long to build.
+Total Reatta production for four model years was 21,751 — well short of the 22,000 a year Jay Qualman once projected.
 The Allanté’s fate was sealed at the same time, although it survived through the 1993 model year.

-In the wake of the Reatta’s demise did not immediately mean the closure of its unusual production facility, which was renamed Lansing Craft Centre.
-Reuss announced that the Reatta Craft Centre — now renamed Lansing Craft Centre — would built a groundbreaking electric car, which eventually emerged as the 1998 GM EV1.
+The Reatta’s demise did not immediately mean the closure of its unusual production facility, which was renamed Lansing Craft Centre.
+Reuss announced that the Craft Centre would be tasked to build the corporation’s groundbreaking new electric car, which eventually emerged as the 1998 GM EV1.

 Conceived and developed largely outside of GM’s usual design process, the Buick Reatta was nonetheless emblematic of GM cars of its era.
 It was pleasant but thoroughly bland, a potentially exciting concept watered down to aw-shucks mediocrity.
 Its uniqueness and rarity have already made it a minor collectible, but it arouses none of the passion of the true classic.

-More vivid performance might have helped; in 1989, Buick built a handful of prototype Turbo Reattas, using engines similar to those of the limited-production GNX, but by then, Buick was no longer in the turbo business.
-Buick’s retrenchment did nothing for its sales, which dropped from a peak of over one million units to just over 376,000 for 1991.
+More vivid performance might have helped; in 1989, Buick built a handful of prototype Turbo Reattas using engines similar to those of the limited-production GNX, but by then, Buick was no longer in the turbo business.
+Buick’s retrenchment also did nothing for the division’s sales, which dropped from a peak of over 1 million units to around 376,000 for 1991.

 The blandness of the Reatta was characteristic of Irv Rybicki’s tenure as VP of styling, which lasted until his retirement in October 1986.
-In their 1996 book A Century of Automotive Style: 100 Years of American Car Design, Dave Holls and Michael Lamm blamed Rybicki for much of the mediocrity that overtook GM styling in the eighties, charging that he was too willing to acquiesce to the demands of the financiers and manufacturing people.
+In their 1996 book A Century of Automotive Style: 100 Years of American Car Design, Dave Holls and Michael Lamm blamed Rybicki for much of the mediocrity that overtook GM styling in the eighties, charging that he was too willing to acquiesce to the demands of the finance and manufacturing people.
 Given the circumstances of the time, we don’t know that he would have had much choice — had Rybicki proved less cooperative, he might well have been ousted in favor of someone more compliant — but his tenure produced only a modest number of memorable designs and coincided with a precipitous drop in GM’s market share, which tumbled from more than 46% in 1977 to 35% in 1986.
 Styling excellence had always been GM’s fall-back, so its erosion in that era was keenly felt.

-Both Chuck Jordan and his eventual successor, Wayne Cherry, produced some good-looking cars in their time, along with a few memorable disasters, but the days of GM’s styling leadership were long past.
+Both Jordan and his eventual successor, Wayne Cherry, produced some good-looking cars in their time (along with a few memorable disasters), but the days of GM’s styling leadership were long past.
 While we wouldn’t call many of GM’s current North American cars ugly, few show much of the corporation’s one-time panache, the confident strut of the Mitchell era.
-The cars themselves may be better, sometimes dramatically so, but to our eyes, that compromised spirit still prevails.
+The cars themselves may be better, sometimes dramatically so, but to our eyes and our tastes, a compromised spirit still prevails.